South Africa’s first regulated broker-matcher

 Economic News Releases

-• U.S. announcements like Non-Farm Payrolls, Fed rate decisions, or CPI figures often shake markets during the New York session.
+• U.S. announcements like non-farm payrolls, Fed rate decisions, or CPI figures often shake markets during the New York session.

 • South African Reserve Bank statements can spike USD/ZAR outside of global peaks.

-Major news releases drive volatility, especially in the London and New York sessions.
 Tools like the Forex Factory economic calendar help traders in South Africa track these events in local time.

 Currency Pairs